 I found my job through an online job board, called ESL Authority.
 (I recommend checking out the BridgeTEFL Job Board, too!)
 Through this site, I applied for jobs at multiple online tutoring companies and set up several interviews within the first two weeks of sending out applications!
 I ended up accepting a job at an online tutoring company called E-Space Vietnam.
 I chose this job from several I was offered, even though the pay was higher at other companies.
 I knew that with the limits of my homestay’s internet speed, it would be better for me to go with a company that only used Skype to teach classes (not a special video platform I’d need to stream).

 Ben, teaching English online from his homestay in Leon, Nicaragua

-If you are looking to earn a lot of money, teaching at a language school in Nicaragua would not be at the top of the list….but, of course, you can always teach English online, like I did!
+If you’re looking to earn a lot of money, teaching at a language school in Nicaragua would not be at the top of the list….but, of course, you can always teach English online, like I did!
 Earning a Specialized Certificate in Teaching English Online is a good way to prepare for online teaching jobs and also set yourself apart from other applicants.
 If you’re new to teaching, you can even add the new Bridge Practicum in Teaching English Online to get the feel for a real online teaching platform and to create demo teaching videos you can share with employers!

 If you decide to work for a language school, many open positions are found through word-of-mouth or by introducing yourself to the local schools.
 As far as TEFL certification for classroom-based jobs, I would also recommend getting the 100-hour BridgeTEFL Professional course or higher, since that’s what many jobs require.